 Hexokinase has a high affinity for glucose so it’s quickly become saturated and has low km.

-As hexokinase has low km so it means it has also low Vmax because when it is quickly half saturated so their reaction won’t move high in speed making them low Vmax.
+As hexokinase has low km so it means it has also low Vmax because when it is quickly half saturated so its reaction won’t move high in speed making them low Vmax.

 Where this enzyme is present in the cell?